 channel mopping – See mopping, (3) strip

-coal tar – a dark brown to black, solid cementitious material obtained as residue in the partial evaporation or distillation of coal tar
+coal tar – a dark brown to black, solid cementitious material obtained as a residue in the partial evaporation or distillation of coal tar

 coal-tar felt – a felt that has been saturated with refined coal tar

-coal-tar pitch – a dark brown to black, solid cementitious material obtained as residue in the partial evaporation or distillation of coal tar
+coal-tar pitch – a dark brown to black, solid cementitious material obtained as a residue in the partial evaporation or distillation of coal tar

 coated sheet (or felt) – (1) an asphalt felt that has been coated on both sides with harder, more viscous asphalt; (2) a glass fiber felt that has been simultaneously impregnated and coated with asphalt on both sides